MicrosoftDocs/powerbi-docs/powerbi-docs/report-builder-shared-datasets.md

     ![Set body size](media/report-builder-shared-datasets/power-bi-report-builder-body-size.png)

 1. Select **Run** to preview your report and make sure you've gotten rid of the blank pages.
+This report now has only 26 pages, instead of the original 54.
+Success!

     ![Print no blank pages](media/report-builder-shared-datasets/power-bi-report-builder-print-26-pgs.png)